 Where to Eat Lunch: Monastery Restaurant – traditional and simple Croatian meals, a bit more pricy than on the mainland.
 If this is too much, pack a light picnic!

-Where to Eat Dinner: D’vino Wine Bar – for some unique Croatian food and good wine, you can unwind here after a long day!
+Where to Eat Dinner in Dubrovnik: D’vino Wine Bar – for some unique Croatian food and good wine, you can unwind here after a long day!

 - Address: Palmoticeva 4a, Dubrovnik 20000, Croatia